shraaj1/Hiring-Process-Analytics/README.md

-## Hiring Process Analytics - Data Analysis using SQL,Excel Advanced Analytics by Raj Rathod
+## Hiring Process Analytics - Data Analysis using SQL,Advanced Excel Analytics by Raj Rathod

 ### Overview
 Welcome to the "Hiring Process Analytics" project!
 In this project, we delve into the hiring process data of a multinational company to draw meaningful insights that can aid in improving the hiring process and making better hiring decisions.